awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 This MUST be a sequence of bytes and conform to the [message format specification](../data-format/message.md).

-This operation MAY stream the encrypted message to the caller.
+This operation MAY stream the encrypted message.

-- The operation MAY release the output message sequentially and temporally to the caller.
+This means that output bytes are released sequentially and over time, and that an end to the output is eventually indicated.
+This means that:

+- There MUST be a mechanism for output bytes to be released
-- The operation MUST be able to indicate an end to the released sequential output.
+- There MUST be a mechanism to indicate that the entire output has been released, or whether more bytes MAY be released in the future.

+If an implementation requires holding the entire input plaintext in memory in order to perform this operation, that implementation SHOULD NOT provide an API that allows this output to be streamed.

 ## Operation